 If you are in the mood for a relaxing afternoon or night in, the all-day food menu will not disappoint.
-There is a great selection of Cambodian and International mains available.
-We had the vegetarian burger and the beef burger, which were both excellent.
+There is a great selection of Cambodian and international mains available.
+We had a vegetarian burger and a beef burger, which were both excellent.

 The Activities and Facilities

 The upper balcony of the main building has a small outdoor gym with yoga mats, free weights, a stationary bike, and elliptical machine.
 It’s one of the only places you can do yoga where you’ll have a view of crocodiles while in down dog!